Donna-LeeJordaan/1Stream-Assessment/README.md

 #  💻  Running the Application

 ## ✏️ Using the Functions
-from solution import reverse_string, is_palindrome, bubble_sort
+From solution import reverse_string, is_palindrome, bubble_sort

 **Example:**
 ```